Cool off your 4-legged friend with this DIY Dog Cooling Mat.

 Dog Cooling Mat Tutorial

-The supplies that you will need to make your dog cool off mat include fleece fabric, a sewing machine, and ice packs.
+The supplies you need to make your dog cool off mat include fleece fabric, a sewing machine, and ice packs.
 I use a printed fleece on top and a solid on the bottom for the pockets.
 You can cut down on expenses by purchasing a fleece throw.
 I have found several cute prints at Wally World, including dog designs and tie-dye.

 Directions for sewing this dog cool-off mat can be found at the bottom of this post.